11. Matrices and Other Arraysļ

 ## [1] 10

-This is the element in the third row, second column: recall that values are stored in a column-major order.
+It is the element in the third row, second column.
+Recall that values are stored in the column-major order.

 Similarly in R: